david thompson painting

 • What are the benefits and problems with epoxy floor coating?

-• Epoxy floors do not muffle walking and contact noise.
+• Epoxy floors don’t help reduce walking or impact noise.

-• Epoxy floors do not offer any non-fatiguing benefits.
+• Epoxy doesn’t offer any cushioning or non-fatiguing benefits.

 • When should you not epoxy a garage floor?